libbitcoin/libbitcoin-explorer/README.md

 **About Libbitcoin Explorer**

 BX is a command line tool for working with Bitcoin.
 It can be built as a single portable executable for Linux, OSX or Windows and is available for download as a signed single executable for each.
-BX exposes about 80 commands and supports network communication with [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) or its predecessor [Obelisk](https://github.com/spesmilo/obelisk), and the P2P Bitcoin network.
+BX exposes over 80 commands and supports network communication with [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) or its predecessor [Obelisk](https://github.com/spesmilo/obelisk), and the P2P Bitcoin network.
 BX is well documented and supports simple and advanced scenarios, including stealth and multisig.

 ## Installation